davecheney/gogo/README.md

     cd $PROJECT   # or a subdirectory of your project gogo build $SOME_PACKAGE_OR_COMMAND

+`gogo` also supports a `-a` flag which will build all packages inside your $PROJECT/src directory

+    cd $PROJECT
+    gogo build -a

 ### gogo test

 `gogo` can invoke the standard `testing` package tests.
 Note, external tests are not yet supported.